Kubernetes and OpenStack are not competitors. They operate at different layers of the stack and are often used together.

 OpenStack Vs. Kubernetes: What Are The Differences?

 Both Kubernetes and OpenStack are enterprise-grade, open-source, and community-driven projects.
-For OpenStack, the OpenStack Foundation oversees its development and maintenance, whereas the CNCF governs Kubernetes.
+The OpenInfra Foundation (now part of the Linux Foundation) oversees OpenStack’s development, while the CNCF governs Kubernetes.

 Despite these similarities, there are a few notable differences.
 By comparing OpenStack and Kubernetes, you can tell if they complement each other or if you need to choose one over the other.